Did you know that 1 in 20 women experience this invisible pelvic issue?

 Vaginismus and Pelvic Floor Physical Therapy

-For so long, mainstream medicine, and the medical establishment in general, has been dismissive of anything pertaining to or labeled as “women’s health.”
+For so long, mainstream medicine has been dismissive of anything pertaining to or labeled as “women’s health.”
 This has led many people to minimize their pain, disregard their symptoms, and tragically, not advocate for themselves.
 Instead, many women live a life beset by pain and discomfort because they feel they have no choice.

 With the emergence of pelvic floor physical therapy there are now medical providers who are experts in the functioning of all aspects of the pelvic floor, including the muscles that constitute the vagina.

-Connect with a Pelvic Floor Physical Therapist to Address Your Vaginismus Concerns Today
+Connect with a Pelvic Floor Physical Therapist for Vaginismus Support

 You – and your health! – are worth it.